uday160386/uday160386.github.io/_pages/about.md

 **_Gearheaded programmer_**,

-I have a strong passion for learning new things and enhancing my existing skills, especially in the areas of <b style='color:#106581'>**_Green Software, Cloud-Native, Deep Learning, and Gen AI_** .
+I have a strong passion for learning new things and enhancing my existing skills, especially in the areas of <b style='color:#106581'>**Solutioning, Architecture, Green Software, Automation, Cloud-Native, AI/ML, Gen AI, Open Source & Programming.

 Drawing inspiration from the quote **_Every accomplishment starts with the decision to try!_**